svaddadhi/HiveReactComponent/README.md

 ## Features:
 - Single and multi-item selection
 - Customizable appearance through CSS
-- Efficient rendering for large lists using `react-window`
+- Efficient rendering for large lists using `memo` and `useCallBack`
 - Select All and Deselect All options for multi-item dropdowns

 ## Prerequisites: